lerna-lite/lerna-lite/packages/version/README.md

 # or the same for gitlab
 lerna version --create-release gitlab --skip-bump-only-releases
 ```

+> **Note** this option is only useful and can only be used with independent mode.
+Also please note that each changelogs are still going to be updated with the "version bump only" text and only the releases will be skipped.

 ### `--describe-tag <pattern>`
 When `lerna version` is executed, it will identifies packages that have been updated since the previous tagged release.
 The rules it identifies are based on describe tag pattern (excuted `git describe --match` behind the scenes).